juttle/juttle/test/runtime/specs/juttle-spec/procs/emit.spec.md

 ### Errors

-   * CompileError: Do not specify -points with -limit or -to
+   * CompileError: -points option should not be combined with -limit

 Complains about -points and -to
 ----------------------------------------------------